 They are affordable, can be titled for maximum solar exposure, and can be removed or replaced more easily than flexible panels.
 Those factors combined with rigid panels’ durability make them the best choice for RV solar panels.

 - More durable because cells are mounted under tempered glass

 - More resistant to scratches and severe weather like snow and hail (but can crack from a large impact)

 - Can tilt to get maximum sun exposure

 - Thickest and heaviest option

 - Installation requires drilling

-Both panel consturction types come in a wide range of wattage and are offered in both monocrystalline and polycrystalline cell types.
-Most RV’ers choose rigid glass solar panels because of cost and durability in the long run.
-Flexible panels are good for those with limited weight capacity (like us), have a curved RV roof, or want to avoid drilling holes into the RV roof.
+Both panel construction types come in a wide range of wattage and are offered in both monocrystalline and polycrystalline cell types.
+Flexible panels are good for those with limited weight capacity, who have a curved RV roof, or who want to avoid drilling holes into the RV roof.